 This section sets out requirements for the assessment of land stability and the design and control of earthworks to ensure a suitable stable platform for the construction of buildings, roads, and other structures with no adverse impacts.
 A low impact design approach is preferred.
-Geotechnical assessment shall be undertaken by a geo-professional defined in 0 of this CoP where:
+Geotechnical assessment shall be undertaken by a geo-professional as defined in this CoP where: